MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 > <!-- One concise paragraph describing the real-world problems as you
 > (or someone you know) experienced it.
-> Explain who is affected and why it matters. -->
+> Explain who is affected and why it matters. --> Immigrant juveniles navigating the U.S. immigration system face significant and growing barriers, especially due to recent policy changes that restrict access to legal representation and critical support services.
+Without proper legal aid, court interpreters, or guidance, many children — often appearing in court alone — are unable to effectively advocate for their protection and fair treatment.
+This vulnerability is compounded by longer detention times, increased court backlogs, and language barriers, all of which severely impact their chances of securing safety and reunification.
+As displaced students and community members familiar with these struggles, we recognize that these systemic gaps disproportionately harm immigrant children, placing thousands at risk of deportation and trauma.
+This project aims to shed light on these challenges and advocate for urgent reforms to ensure equitable legal protection for immigrant youth.

 ## Background Review